-Figure 9: (a) Maximum far-field acoustic reduction at 30° polar angle with m = 3 excitation, and (b) maximum noise amplification at 90° polar angle with m = 0 excitation, at several jet Mach numbers and temperatures.
+Fig. 9 Maximum noise reduction and amplification at several temperature ratios: a) maximum far-field acoustic reduction at 30° polar angle with m = 3 excitation, and b) maximum noise amplification at 90° polar angle with m = 0 excitation at several jet Mach numbers and temperatures.
+St{DF} are shown.